rust-gamedev/rust-gamedev.github.io/content/news/051/index.md

 ### Bevy 0.14 WIP

 ![Bevy repeated textures](bevy_rep.png)
-_One of the opcoming features in Bevy 0.14 is easier texture repetition for GLTF objects_
+_One of the upcoming features in Bevy 0.14 is easier texture repetition for GLTF objects_

 The 0.14 release of [Bevy] nears completion, but the team is still working on detailed release notes and the migration guide.
 If you want to help, you can grab one of the [open documentation issues][bevy-docs-issues].